The Hoffman ALS Clinical Trial Awards Program

 • Selected proposals are submitted to the Research Committee of the Association’s Board of Trustees for review, discussion, and final approval, including funding amount.

-• Award decisions are typically made approximately 6 months after the initial launch.
+• Award decisions are typically made approximately 6 to 8 months after the initial launch.

 Learn More About Our Review Process